-Removing all fluids will avoid any delays and damages that can incur additional charges.
+Removing all fluids will avoid delays and damages that can incur additional charges.

 How do I pack the engine for shipment?

-It’s possible to pack your engine safely by securing it in a crate or pallet.
+Packing your engine safely is possible by securing it in a crate or pallet.

 - Crate: Crating is a more expensive yet incredibly secure way to pack an engine.
 It’s ideal for shipping custom-built, vintage, and high-value auto parts.

-Shipping and crating significantly lowers the cost of shipping engines.
+Shipping and crating significantly lower the cost of shipping engines.

 What is the cheapest way to ship an engine?

-Engine shipping costs are based on: weight, size, distance traveled, freight class, and several other factors.
-Generally, shipping an engine can cost between $120 to $380.
-To find the cheapest rates, it’s critical to compare multiple carriers that meet your shipping needs.
+The costs are based on: weight, size, distance traveled, freight class, and several other factors.
+Generally, it can cost between $120 to $380.
+To find the cheapest rates, comparing multiple carriers that meet your shipping needs is critical.